stas-sultanov/azure-monitor-telemetry/src/readme.md

 ## Adding Telemetry

-The `TelemetryClient` provides a method `Add` that adds an instance of a class that implements the `Telemetry` interface into the processing queue.
+The `TelemetryClient` class provides a method `Add` that adds an instance of a class that implements the `Telemetry` interface into the processing queue.

 ```csharp
 // create telemetry item